mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 After sentencing, the group discover they are to be sent to the Tarkwall prison facility on Keanou.
-This institution has an extremely unsavoury reputation.
+This institution has an extremely unsavory reputation.
 Rumor has it the prisoners are forced to work the pitchblende mines in hazardous conditions of high radioactivity.
 Safety regulations are not enforced, occasioning a rare editorial complaint in the Imperial mass media.
 Many prisoners